Grove City, Pennsylvania

-Grove City is a borough in southeastern Mercer County, Pennsylvania, United States, located approximately 60 mi north of Pittsburgh and 75 mi south of Erie.
-At the 2020 census, the population was 7,894.
+Grove City is a borough in southeastern Mercer County, Pennsylvania, United States.
+It is approximately 60 mi north of Pittsburgh and 75 mi south of Erie.
+The population was 7,894 at the 2020 census.
 It is part of the Hermitage micropolitan area.

+Historically an industrial center, Grove City has manufactured locomotive engines, carriages, gas engines, foundry products, and motor trucks.
 It is the home of Grove City College, a private liberal arts college, as well as George Junior Republic.
 The nearby Grove City Premium Outlets take their name from Grove City.

-Historically an industrial center, Grove City has manufactured locomotive engines, carriages, gas engines, foundry products, and motor trucks.